 The British Virgin Islands were initially populated by the Ciboney Indians who arrived from the Americas.
 A few hundred years later, the Arawak Indians arrived from South America.
 The Arawaks peacefully inhabited the islands until the arrival of the fierce, aggressive and even cannibalistic Carib Indians from South America in approximately 1400.

 Christopher Columbus "discovered" the islands in 1493 on his second voyage across the Atlantic.
 Virgin Gorda was named so by Columbus because he thought the island resembled a reclining woman with a large belly.

-Although the Spanish claimed the islands, they were actually originally settled by French traders.
+Although the islands were claimed as Spanish territory, it was French traders who originally made the first settlement.
 The Spaniards ultimately drove them off the islands but the French sought revenge and began raiding the Spanish settlements - thus giving rise to the Buccaneer Pirate tradition.
 There are many tales and reminders of pirates throughout the BVI, including the island of Dead Chest, where Blackbeard left behind 15 of his pirates as punishment providing only a bottle of Rum.
 Thus arose the song "15 men on Dead (man's) chest, yo ho ho and a bottle of rum", from R.L.
 Stevenson's Treasure Island.

 This tradition continued until the defeat of the Spanish Armada.
 In fact the Sir Francis Drake Channel is named after the famous British Commander and Explorer who attacked the Spanish in 1595.

 The islands were claimed by England as early as 1628, but there were no true British settlements until 1666.
 The islands were a British Colony as part of the Leeward Islands from 1872 until 1956, when the British Virgin Islands became colony.
 The BVI remains under British control today and are largely a national park.